sjp38/hackermail/USAGE.md

 If the screen is showing a general text (`hkml open` output or mail content opened from `hkml list` output), the screen is called text screen type.

-From this type, no additional key binding is supported.
-However, the menu (`M` or `m` key) on this screen shows below options.
+From this type, the `r` and `f` key bindings for replying and forwarding mail are supported, if the screen is displaying a mail.
+Also, the menu (`m` or `M` key) on this screen shows below options.

 - Saving the text to a file, or the clipboard.
 - If the focused line contains git commit ids, the menu shows items for showing